 The Feast of the Ascension commemorates Jesus' ascension into heaven 40 days after his resurrection.
-Thus Ascension Day falls 40 days after Easter, on the 6th Thursday of Easter, but in some parts of the world, the solemnity is celebrated on the Sunday after the traditional date, as it is in the Diocese of Orlando.
+Thus Ascension Day falls 40 days after Easter, on the 6th Thursday of Easter.
+In some parts of the world, the solemnity is celebrated on the Sunday after the traditional date.

 Basic Facts About the Ascension Feast

 Liturgical Color(s): White

 Type of Holiday: Solemnity; Holy Day of Obligation

 Time of Year: 40 days after Easter Day, on the 6th Thursday of Easter

 Duration: One Day; Sometimes observed on 7 Easter; Has an octave

 Alternate Names: Analepsis, Episozomene